If you’re applying for many different jobs, updating your resume for each one can be exhausting.

 This resume summary can easily be adjusted to match the specific requirements of different retail positions.

-4. Write down your work-related accomplishments
+4. Write down your professional accomplishments

 Not all your professional accomplishments will be relevant to every role, so when you write a general resume, focus on ones that show that you possess qualities that are generally highly sought after in your field.

-5. Make a list of your skills
+5. List your key skills

 Include any skills for your resume you can think of that could be beneficial in your field of work, especially if they show up in many of the job descriptions of positions you intend to apply for.